Oh, my goodness…where to start?

 My first attempt to “sell” my creations happened in high school.
 I started making “hippie” style jewelry, long dangling earrings and chokers, and selling them at the swap meet.
 I think I have a photo of my board somewhere.
 I’ll have to dig it out and maybe do a post on the early days!

 Anyway, I quit jewelry making when I got married, and switched to 3 – dimensional decoupage and selling plaques and shadow boxes at the “Fiesta de’ Artes” in La Mirada, moved to No. Calif and took a break to have my two children, then started back up with a Christmas craft show in my home where I sold my Christmas ornaments.
 Then we moved further north and I hooked up with a group of creative people who were interested in selling their wares, but had no experience.
 We put our heads together and came up with “A Christmas Affair” which we held at my house for 2 years until we outgrew it and decided to move to the back room at the local museum for another 2 years.
 During those years I added numerous craft shows, but it seemed like I was gone a lot, and the idea of opening an actual store front seemed like the next logical step.
 Now mind you, this was all before the internet, and the explosion of web-based businesses!
-So, My Favorite Things was born.
+So, My Favorite Things, the brick and mortar store, was born.

 Initially, the plan was to have a small workroom in the back of the tiny 480 square foot building on the main street of our town, where I would create the treasures I sold in the store.
 I remember so clearly wondering how I would EVER fill it, but between the things I made, putting my friend’s arts and crafts in on consignment and adding a few purchased lines, we opened in July of 1986.
 My very first sale took one of my largest pieces off the very front display, and I was crushed!
 It took awhile before I got used to the idea that all the stuff was actually for sale, not being displayed in a museum!
 Um, but there was an even bigger problem…there were not enough hours in the day to make the inventory, and run the store, so more and more of my energy was spent in buying and displaying and less in “making.”
 After only a year in the small building we moved down the street to a 2500 square hundred foot space, and the problem was even more pronounced.
 If I was going to stay in business, I would have to shift my creative focus.